JumpPad-Studios/Summative-Game-Connect-Four-ICS3U/Plan.md

 * Have the program recognize win conditions for horizontal, vertical and diagonal directions
 * Have the board load into the console smoothly

-##### Going further
+#### Going further
 * Possibly create a data system that records each players' moves throughout the game and lets the user access them after a game has finished
 * Implement an AI/computer opponent (using minimax algorithm or by conceptualizing my own AI)

 ### Methods for the program
 * Print the board
 * Print the rules
-* Take users' input, error checker inside that array
+* Take user input, error checker inside that method
-* Take users' input and place it on the board
+* Take user input and place it on the board
 * Win condition checker

 ### To-do List